Oil prices jump, shares sink as Russia edges toward Ukraine

 Russia is a major energy producer and the tensions over Ukraine have brought wide swings in volatile energy prices, on top of the inevitable risks of a broader conflict.

 Oil prices already had surged recently to their highest level since 2014.
-By early Tuesday, U.S. benchmark crude oil had advanced 4.9% to $94.64 per barrel in electronic trading on the New York Mercantile Exchange.
-The price of Brent crude, the standard for international oils, jumped 3.9% to $99.07 per barrel.
+By early Tuesday, the advance of U.S. benchmark crude oil had abated slightly.
+It was up $3.66, or 4.1%, at $93.87 per barrel in electronic trading on the New York Mercantile Exchange.
+The price of Brent crude, the standard for international oils, gained $2.71, or 2.9%, to $98.10 per barrel.

-U.S. markets were closed Monday for Presidents Day, but markets in Europe and Asia shuddered as Putin moved to secure Russia's hold on Ukraine's rebel regions, adding to fears of a full-scale invasion.
+U.S. trading was closed Monday for Presidents Day, but markets in Europe and Asia shuddered as Putin moved to secure Russia's hold on Ukraine's rebel regions, adding to fears of a full-scale invasion.

 Those actions have undermined hopes for averting a conflict that could cause massive casualties, energy shortages on the continent and economic chaos around the globe.